 Join conversation groups or find a Spanish speaker.
 Speaking with a native will help you get used to everyday language and improve your confidence.

-Engaging in conversation allows you to correct mistakes and reinforce proper usage in real time..
+Engaging in conversation allows you to correct mistakes and reinforce proper usage in real time.
 Don’t worry, you’ll have plenty of time to practice with locals once you set out on the Camino!

 Speak the Language, Walk the Camino

-Equipped with these essential phrases, you’ll not only navigate the Camino with ease but also immerse yourself in its vibrant culture.
-Ready to put your Spanish skills to use on an unforgettable journey?
+Equipped with these essential phrases, you’ll travel the Camino with more confidence and immerse yourself in its vibrant culture.